pdxmele/PDX-bike-transit-map-public/README.md

 This is v3 of a project I started a couple of years ago--the original version was awarded "Most Original App" in the second round of Portland's CivicApps contest.

 This v3 redux was also inspired/built up from my PDX bike map.
-If you visit its repo (https://github.com/pdxmele/PDX-bike-map), you can read all about how to create one of your own.
+If you visit its repo (https://github.com/pdxmele/PDX-bike-map-public), you can read all about how to create one of your own.

 If you like this, you might also like another project I worked on, TriMet's multimodal Map Trip Planner at http://ride.trimet.org, which can plan biking and bike-to-transit trips.
 Visit my website, http://pdxmele.com, for more maps and projects.

 Detailed data source info: OpenStreetMap contributors (bike routes downloaded on December 7, 2013 and styled by yours truly, basemap styled by MapBox), transit data from TriMet on December 7, 2013.
-Transit updates for service changes are provided as new data becomes available.
+Transit updates for service changes are provided as new data becomes available (and I find the time).

 *See any errors in the map or with the functionality?
 Please let me know by reporting an issue.*

-If you like this, please consider donating on Gittip: https://www.gittip.com/pdxmele/
+If you like this, please consider donating on Gratipay: https://gratipay.com/pdxmele/